Domenico Cimarosa was an Italian composer of both comic and serious operas during the Classical period.

 Cimarosa became known internationally and his works were performed in the opera houses around Europe.

-During the occupation of Naples by the Republicans Cimarosa openly shared his support to them and when the monarchy was restored he was imprisoned.
-He escaped the death sentence but was said to have been poisoned which was never proven.
-He was exiled from Naples and went to Venice – at this point he was terminally ill and died aged fifty one.
+During the Republican occupation of Naples Cimarosa openly shared his support to them, consequently when the monarchy was restored he was imprisoned.
+He escaped the death sentence and was said to have been poisoned which was never proven.
+He was exiled from Naples and went to Venice – at which point he was terminally ill and died aged fifty one.

 In the 1920’s a number of piano sonata’s written in manuscript were discovered.
-It is thought that many of these went together as three movement works.
+It is thought that many of these went together as three-movement works.
 The works referred to as Cimarosa concerto for Oboe are in fact a mix of the sonata’s made of arrangements of movements.
-We have over ten arrangements on music-scores.com
+We have over ten arrangements of Domenico Cimarosa Sheet Music on music-scores.com